Head of Department - Miss S P Kaur, MBA, BSc.

 Business is all around us.
 It is impossible to live our daily lives without businesses and billions of people rely on them for work, food, communication, travel, and much more.
 The actions of businesses around the world affect us all.
 Students studying the A Level Business course will investigate this and the interrelated nature of business using business models, theories and techniques to support analysis of contemporary business issues and situations.
 Students will investigate the dynamic nature of business activities and how they affect competitiveness, assessing the competitive markets in which businesses operate and analysing the influences on functional decisions and plans including ethical and environmental issues.
 Other issues that students will explore include the factors that might determine whether a decision is successful, how technology is changing the way decisions are made and how businesses operate and compete whilst also considering the impact on stakeholders of functional decisions and their response to such decisions.
 The topics lend themselves to studying and engaging with the business world.
 Students are encouraged to follow business developments and think critically about contemporary business issues as most of the teaching and learning is based on real business situations.
 By examining and thinking critically about real business situations as they study the subject, students will gain an insight into different contexts which will help them to understand the key issues in any situation and compare and contrast this with other situations and apply their understanding.
 Students will also develop the knowledge and skills needed to analyse data, think critically about issues and make informed decisions making use of non-quantitative and quantitative data – all skills that are needed for further study and employment.

 The BTEC Extended Diploma is a two year full-time course that enables learners to progress on to higher education courses before entering employment through applied learning.
 It can also support learners who want to progress directly to employment in job roles in business or business management and Higher Apprenticeships in the business sector.
 Students studying the BTEC Extended Diploma will study 13 Units of which 7 are mandatory.
 4 of these Units are externally assessed examined Units.
 Students produce portfolios of evidence and are assessed using a range of methods such as formal reports, presentations and role-plays.
-The Units studied cover a variety of topics such as exploring what business is, developing a marketing campaign, personal and business finance, managing an event, international business, principles of management, business decision making, recruitment and selection, investigating customer service, creative promotion, developing and pitching a new business idea, corporate social responsibility and the English legal system.
+The Units studied cover a variety of topics such as exploring what business is, developing a marketing campaign, personal and business finance, managing an event, international business, principles of management, business decision making, recruitment and selection, investigating customer service, creative promotion, developing and pitching a new business idea, corporate social responsibility and having some experience of the world of work through work experience.
 In these portfolios of evidence students have to demonstrate the skills of knowledge and application; where they apply the knowledge learnt to a given business scenario.
 Students then analyse why and how a particular business situation is occurring.
 Lastly, students then evaluate the situation by making a judgement on the significance of the impact on the given business scenario.
 The BTEC Extended Diploma is a demanding course and students have to be able to manage their time effectively between preparing for examinations and producing the portfolios of evidence.
 However, students learn and develop essential transferable skills that can be used as a stepping stone to progress on to both higher education courses and job roles in a variety of business sectors.